-- 9. In its answer to the petition, and under the motion at issue herein, the Division asserts that petitioner has not sought relief from the suspension of his driver's license under any of the eight specifically enumerated grounds for such relief set forth at Tax Law § 171-v (5) (i) (viii) and, thus, has raised no basis for administrative or judicial review of the proposed suspension of his license, including review by the Division of Tax Appeals.
-Accordingly, the Division seeks dismissal of the petition for lack of jurisdiction or summary determination in its favor. - 10.
-Petitioner, in his response to the Division's motion, argues that interest should not have been retroactively applied to tax year 2009 more than 10 years later, noting that the income at issue stemmed from a settlement at the close of a federal tax audit.
-Petitioner also states in his affidavit included with his response to the Division's motion that suspension of his driver's license would cause him undue economic hardship.
-According to petitioner, this undue economic hardship cannot be remedied by obtaining a restricted use driver's license, as he would not be able to travel to different locations for his business.
-Petitioner avers that a suspension of his driver's license will make it impossible to operate his business.
+9. In its answer to the petition, and under the motion at issue herein, the Division asserts that petitioner has not sought relief from the suspension of her driver's license under any of the eight specifically enumerated grounds for such relief set forth at Tax Law § 171-v (5) (i) - (viii) and, thus, has raised no basis for administrative or judicial review of the proposed suspension of her license, including review by the Division of Tax Appeals.
+Accordingly, the Division seeks dismissal of the petition for lack of jurisdiction or summary determination in its favor.

+10. Petitioner, in her response to the Division's motion, argues that interest should not have been retroactively applied to tax year 2009 more than 10 years later, noting that the income at issue stemmed from a settlement at the close of a federal tax audit.
+Petitioner also states in her affidavit included with her response that suspension of her driver's license is unjustified as she had no involvement in any of the alleged activity that resulted in the additional tax due for 2009, as she did not live with her spouse until 2010.
+She claims to have applied for innocent spouse relief from the Division, which was denied, although an appeal of the Division's denial of her application is currently pending before BCMS.